-Day Opening Your Team Traffic ← this team Game # 64 Opponent MU D Division V men's Pool Pool ol G Involve your Discuss each of from 0 to 4. - m.
-Poor Not Good Poop Very Good Excellent Rules Knowledge and Use Examples: They did not purposefully misinterpret the rules.
-They kept to time limits.
-When they didn't know the rules, they showed a real willingness to learn.
-0 1 2 3 4 Fouls and Body Contact Examples: They avoided fouling, contact, and dangerous plays.
+Day 0 pening Your Team Traffic iffic ← this team Game # 64 Opponent MUD Division ivision Women's ol Pool G Involveryour whole team when rating the other team.
+Discuss each of the categories and CIRCLE a score from 0 to 4.
+Not Good Poog Very Good Excellent 1.
+Rules Kno Examples: They did no limits.
+When they didn 1 2 3 4 Fouls and Body Contact Examples: They avoided fouling, contact, and dangerous plays.
 They played safely.
 The game flowed smoothly.
-0 1 2 3 4 3.
+1 2 3 4 3.
 Fair-Mindedness Examples: They apologized in situations where it was appropriate, informed teammates about wrong/unnecessary calls.
 Only called significant breaches.
-0 1 2 3 4 4.
+1 2 3 4 4.
 Attitude and Self-Control Examples: They were polite.
 They played with appropriate intensity irrespective of the score.
 They left an overall positive impression during and after the game.
-0 1 2 3 4 Communication Examples: They communicated respectfully.
+1 2 3 4 Communication Examples: They communicated respectfully.
 They listened.
 They kept discussion to reasonable limits.
-They got to know us.
+They do to know us.
 They used hand signals.
-0 1 2 3 4 You Do the Math Add up the points to give a total Spirit score between 0 and 20.
+1 2 3 4 You Do the Math Add up the points to give a total Spirit score between 0 and 20.
 Most games will be between 8-13 pts.
-A 1'0' is a common score. = • Comment Write additional de Comments will not tails about the o '4' in any o category.
-If you had G iame Advis sors for thi is g ame, please e pro ovide a ny fe edbaci c about t them
+A 1'0' is a common score. = Comments Write additional detail: Comments will not be iny category.
+If you had Gai ne Advisors s for this game, please provid e any fe edbaci c about : them